camaraproject/ModelAsAService/README.md

 <!-- For changes see [CHANGELOG.md](https://github.com/camaraproject/ModelAsAService/blob/main/CHANGELOG.md) -->

 ## Contributing
-* Meetings are held virtually <!-- for new API families request a meeting link from the LF admin team or replace the information with the existing meeting information (of the API family) -->
+* Meetings are held virtually <!-- for new Sandbox API repositories request a meeting link from the LF admin team or replace the information with the existing meeting information -->
     * Schedule: !! tbd
     * [Registration / Join](https://wiki.camaraproject.org/x/TQAG) !!
 Update this link with your meeting registration/join link
     * Minutes: Access [meeting minutes](https://lf-camaraproject.atlassian.net/l/cp/GpKaVSqC)